aptech/docs/docs/CR-plotAddBox.rst

     :param myPlot: Optional argument.
 A :class:`plotControl` structure
     :type myPlot: struct

     :param grp: contains the group numbers corresponding to each column of *y* data.
-If scalar 0, a sequence from 1 to ``cols(y)`` will be generated automatically for the X axis.
+If scalar 0, a sequence from 1 to ``cols(y)`` will be generated automatically for the x-axis.
     :type grp: 1xM vector

     :param y:  Each column represents the set of *y* values for an individual percentiles box symbol.